 In an arabesque, the hip has to sit in quite a different place in the socket than all of the other ranges of turnout.
-Placement in an arabesque is also dependent on very fine muscle control through the whole back line, rather than just in the hip
+Placement in arabesque is also dependent on very fine muscle control through the whole backline, rather than just in the hip

 In summary, if you want better turnout:

-- Chances are you have a whole lot more than your realise!
+- Chances are you have a whole lot more than you realise!

 - Keep in mind that some soft tissue work (massage) by a trained professional can really help in opening out your hips to their full capacity